StackVista/stackstate-docs/develop/reference/stql_reference.md

 ### Wildcard

 You can use `*` as a full wildcard in a component filter.
-It is not possible to filter for partial matches using a wildcard character.
+It's not possible to filter for partial matches using a wildcard character.

 ### Examples